dissyskcl/starter-academic/content/authors/gs/_index.md

 #bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
+#interests:
-- Random combinatorial problems
+#- Random combinatorial problems
-- Inference
+#- Inference
-- Assignment and transportation problems
+#- Assignment and transportation problems

 # Education to show in About widget
 education: